Protect your home with a smart smoke detector that delivers fast alerts, CO monitoring, and seamless smart home integration.

 When it comes to the technology used to activate a motion sensor, there are several different types.
 Each type works in a different way.
 Some of the most common include:

-• Passive Infrared motion sensors (PIR): Most commonly used in security motion sensors, a PIR sensor detects body heat in its field of vision.
+- Passive Infrared motion sensors (PIR): Used in approximately 90% of residential security motion sensors, PIR sensors detect body heat in their field of vision.
 This is used to detect people, animals, and other warm, moving objects.

 There are pros and cons to each type.
 PIR sensors, for example, are sophisticated enough to ignore things under a specified weight, which can help minimize false alarms from pets.
 Microwave sensors are good for irregularly shaped or large areas, but they can be quite costly.
 Dual-technology motion sensors would work well for businesses, but may be overkill for a home.